-As per paragraph (5) of section 15 of the Ket. those civil organizations may be provided with client entitlement which organization’s registered activities are concerned with the protection of certain fundamental rights, or the fulfilment of certain public interests.
-Section (5a) states that during magisterial procedures, civilian organizations whose registered activities are concerned with the protection of certain fundamental rights or the fulfilment of certain public interests are entitled to the right of statement during the procedure.
+Under paragraph (5) of section 15 of the law about the legal procedures of the public administration, legal rule can provide client status for civil organizations in some cases where the registered activity of NGO contains protection of basic rights or protection of common public interests.
+Paragraph (5a) of section 15 stipulates that civil organizations have right to verbal declaration when their registered activity contains the protection of basic rights or public interest.

+Comments from the Deputy Commissioner for the Protection of the Interests of Future Generations:

+Regarding the right of participation of civil organizations, according to section 2, Paragraph (2) of Government Decree 187/2009 (IX.
+10.) on the creation and management of the electronic database for notifications concerning the initiation of public authority procedures, and notifications based on the database states that: “in cases described by law, the acting authority is obliged to notify, in electronic way, the involved organizations, which are in the database, at the time when the procedure is made public.
+These organizations have client status in the administrative procedure according to the law governing the general rules of the public administration legal procedures.”

 Article 6, paragraphs 1 to 10 (participation in the licensing of activity with a material effect on the environment)

 106. The activities listed in Annex I to the Convention are subject to EIA (environmental licensing) and/or the integrated environmental licensing procedure in Hungary.
-Both procedures are in line with relevant EU legal acts, such as Directive 2003/35/EC amending the underlying EU legal acts, and Directives 85/337/EEC and codified Directive 2008/1/EC, to ensure that these are in full compliance with the relevant provisions of the Aarhus Convention.
+Both procedures are in line with the Directive 2003/35/EC.

 107. Prior to the environmental impact assessment procedure, the framework of the geographical placement of investments likely to produce a material effect on the environment is provided by national, priority regional and country spatial planning.
-The coordination of regulation frameworks regarding spatial planning schemes, are accessible on the Internet, and anyone can submit an opinion in connection with the plans.
+The coordination of the regulation frameworks regarding spatial planning schemes, are accessible on the Internet, and anyone can submit an opinion in connection with the plans (As per Government Decree 2/2005 (I. 11.) on the environmental inspection of given plans and programmes the rights to access during the acceptance of plans with a mandatory environmental inspection between Points 115-119.).

-108. EIA is regulated by the Environment Act and by Government Decree No. 314/2005 (XII.
-25) on EIA and the integrated environmental permit.
-In the cases of investments where the legislative power has deemed a shorter and simpler authorization procedure, non-standard regulations have been put into place regarding the impact assessment during the reporting period for a wider array of investments.
-Such discrepancies are made available by the Act No. LIII. of 2006 on the quickening and simplification of investments deemed priority projects for national economic reasons and Article 30/B on the contracted deployment process of Act No. LXXVII. of 1997 on the protection and shaping of built environments.
-Certain general issues are governed by Act CXL of 2004 on the General Rules of Administrative Procedures and Services (the Administrative Procedures Code) or, in the case of access to information in the relevant procedures, the Data Protection Act.
+108. EIA is regulated by the Environment Act and by Government Decree 314/2005.
+(XII.
+25.) on EIA and the integrated environmental permit.
+In the cases of investments where the legislative power has deemed a shorter and simpler authorization procedure, non-standard regulations have been put into place regarding the impact assessment during the reporting period for a wide array of investments.
+Such discrepancies are made available by the Act LIII. of 2006. on the fastening and simplification of investments deemed priority projects for national economic reasons and Section 30/B on the contracted deployment process of Act LXXVII. of 1997. on the protection and shaping of built environments.
+Certain general issues are governed by Act CXL of 2004. on the General Rules of Administrative Procedures and Services (the Administrative Procedures Code) or, in the case of access to information in the relevant procedures, the Data Protection Act.